kangazfarcolab/cligent/README.md

-# CLI Agent
+# Sujin CLI Agent

-A modular CLI agent powered by LLM that can execute commands and provide intelligent assistance.
+A modular CLI agent powered by LLM that can execute commands and provide intelligent assistance, with self-extension capabilities.

 ## Features